cs220s25/ADTeamProject2/README.md

 chmod +x startup.sh
 ./startup.sh
 ```

+# EC2 Docker Deployment
+In your AWS Learner Lab, find Secrets Manager Service and store a new
+secret.
+Name you secret DISCORD_TOKEN, and add your own discord token.
+Store another secret named CHANNEL_NAME, and use the name of the channel
+you want to run the bot in.

+Next, you want to create a role that is connected to AWS secrets manager.
+Attach the role to the IAM Instance Profile Option when creating a new EC2
+instance.
+Upload the contents of userDataDockerEC2.sh into the user data option.
+Now you can launch your instance.

 ## Technologies Used
 - By using Discord API, this project creates a bot that can start a categories game for users.
 [Discord